greenelab/covid19-review/content/response-to-reviews/therapeutics-v1.md

 It also seems dangerous to infer researcher biases like p-hacking without more definitive data that support these potentially damaging claims.

 **
-The language surrounding statistical concerns has been adjusted in line with these recommendations.
-It now reads: "Additionally, disparities between the pre-registered and published protocols raises concerns about experimental design."
+The sentence in question has been modified to read: "Additionally, disparities between the pre-registered and published protocols raises concerns about experimental design."
 **

 1.3 This article as presented seems premature.
 I was especially confused by the statement in the abstract that "this review will be updated as progress is made."
 Is that even possible at mSystems?

 **
 The project is built on Manubot, a relatively new resource for collaborative writing that allow for version control and continual editing.
-An up-to-date version of the manuscript is available online at all times, but mSystems has agreed to review a version of record and to allow the submission of updates as more evidence becomes available over time, in the style of a living review.
+An up-to-date version of the manuscript is available online at all times, but _mSystems_ has agreed to review a version of record and to allow the submission of updates as more evidence becomes available over time, in the style of a living review.
 **

 More importantly, the conclusion for all but 1-2 therapeutics is that more data is needed, leaving me wondering what the value of this review is at time present.
 One useful contribution would be to rank the promise of each approach.
 Each has issues, but which ones are worth investing more resources in?